SmingHub/Sming/Sming/Libraries/TFT_ILI9163C/README.md

 Background:

-	I got one of those displays from a chinese ebay seller but unfortunatly I cannot get any working library so I decided to hack it.
+	I got one of those displays from a chinese ebay seller but unfortunately I cannot get any working library so I decided to hack it.
 ILI9163C looks pretty similar to other display driver but it uses it's own commands so it's tricky to work with it unlsess you carefully fight with his gigantic and not so clever datasheet.